-Note 13.2.1 Other price risk
+Note 14.2.1 Other price risk

 Under the terms of the Notes the Company is obliged to pay the Note holders the return on the shared appreciation that has accrued during the life of the mortgage loan at the rate implicit in the specific mortgage loan agreement as and when repaid by the mortgage loan customer.
 Shared appreciation is subject to the movement in the market value of the property which is dependent upon house price inflation, as measured by the HPI.
-For sensitivity of the HPI, see note 3.2.
+Further information on the sensitivity around HPI can be found in note 3.2.

-However, the Company itself is not impacted by price risk as the risk of returns on the Notes being below initial expectations lies with the Note holder and there are no augrantees within the terms of the Notes for expected increases in value.
+However, the Company itself is not impacted by price risk as the risk of returns on the Notes being below initial expectations lies with the Note holder and there are no guarantees within the terms of the Notes for expected increases in value.

-Note 13.2.2 Interest rate risk
+Note 14.2.2 Interest rate risk

 Interest rate risk exists where assets and liabilities have interest rates set under a different basis or which reset at a different time.

 The Company minimises its exposure to interest rate risk by ensuring that the interest rate characteristics of assets and liabilities are similar.
+Both the mortgage portfolio and the Notes issued by the Company are exposed to fair value interest rate risk as they carry fixed interest rates.